-- a.
-For potency tests on Retail Marijuana and Retail Marijuana Concentrate, results must be reported by listing a single percentage concentration for each cannabinoid that represents an average of all samples within the Test Batch. - b.
+a.
+For potency tests on Retail Marijuana and Retail Marijuana Concentrate, results must be reported by listing a single percentage concentration for each cannabinoid that represents an average of all samples within the Test Batch.

+- b.
 For potency tests conducted on Retail Marijuana Product, whether conducted on each individual production batch or via Process Validation per rule R 1503, results must be reported by listing the total number of milligrams contained within a single Retail Marijuana Product unit for sale for each cannabinoid and affirming the THC content is homogenous. - 3.
 Dried Flower.
 All potency tests conducted on Retail Marijuana must occur on dried and cured Retail Marijuana that is ready for sale. - 4.
-Failed Potency Tests for Retail Marijuana Products - If an individually packaged Edible Retail Marijuana Product contained within a Test Batch is determined to have more than 100 mgs of THC within it, then the Test Batch shall be considered to have failed potency testing. - b.
+Failed Potency Tests for Retail Marijuana Products - a.
+If an individually packaged Edible Retail Marijuana Product contained within a Test Batch is determined to have more than 100 mgs of THC within it, then the Test Batch shall be considered to have failed potency testing.
+Except that the potency variance provided for in subparagraph (F)(5) of this rule R 712 shall apply to potency testing. - b.
 If the THC content of a Marijuana Product is determined through testing to not be homogenous, then it shall be considered to have failed potency testing.
-A Retail Marijuana Product shall be considered to not be homogenous if 10% of the infused portion of the Retail Marijuana Product contains more than 20% of the total THC contained within entire Retail Marijuana Product.
+A Retail Marijuana Product shall be considered to not be homogenous if 10% of the infused portion of the Retail Marijuana Product contains more than 20% of the total THC contained within entire Retail Marijuana Product. - 5.
+Potency Variance.
+A potency variance of no more than plus or minus 15% is allowed.